- Outlook for the near future:

 - 6. White Label WebApp with custom domain

-- The Benno Cloud WebApp can be easily branded according to your corporate design.
-In addition, we can provide and operate the WebApp under a domain name of your choice (e.g. mailarchiv.resellername.de).
+- The Benno Cloud WebApp can easily be Corporate Design accordingly branded be.
+Außerdem können we provide the WebApp under a Domain-Name of your choice (bspw. mailarchiv.resellername.de) and operate it.

 - The following items need to be configured: